 • Be patient.

-• Express in the morning, when your breasts feel fullest or after breastfeeding your baby.
+• Express when your breasts feel full or after breastfeeding your baby.

 • You may only get a few drops when first learning to express.
 Expressing breast milk will get better and easier with practice.